jenyayel/anybar-client/README.md

 ## Install

 AnyBar client is available as a NuGet package.
-You can install it by listing it in your `peoject.json` or `.cproj` files or by using the [NuGet CLI](https://docs.nuget.org/ndocs/guides/install-nuget):
+You can install it by listing it in your `project.json` or `.csproj` files or by using the [NuGet CLI](https://docs.nuget.org/ndocs/guides/install-nuget):
 ```
 Install-Package AnyBar.Client
 ```